Fefedu973/Activity-Condenser/README.md

 - Custom User picker
 - Custom Bot Token
 - Custom App ID
-- Start with windows (buggy)
+- Start with windows and discord
 - Auto Light/Dark mode switching
 - Auto check for update on start
 - Installation of the application with the modules provided + python + modification of a module automatically
 - Update With auto launch GUI
 - Update GUI
+- **YOU CAN INSTALL MY BETTER DISCORD PLUGIN TO TAKE ADVANTAGE OF THE FULL POWER OF MY SOFTWARE TO MAKE BUTTONS FULLY WORKING [HERE](https://github.com/Fefedu973/Activity-Condenser-Plugin-For-Better-Discord/blob/main/activity-condenser.plugin.js).**

 ## **Limitaions :**
 - Cannot change the main title text
 - Cannot set a refresh time less than 15 seconds
-- Cannot create working buttons (buttons are displayed but not working)
+- Cannot create working buttons (buttons are displayed but not working you can set a default link if you dont use my better discord plugin) **TO AVOID THIS DISCORD LIMITATION YOU CAN DOWNLOAD MY BETTER DISCORD PLUGIN [HERE](https://github.com/Fefedu973/Activity-Condenser-Plugin-For-Better-Discord/blob/main/activity-condenser.plugin.js).**
-- For now you need to create a discord server or invite your bot to one of your discord servers to be able to run the app
+- You need to create a discord server or invite your bot to one of your discord servers to be able to run the app

-ALL (except the last one) of these limitations are due to discord limitations.
-THEY ARE NOT FIXABLE as long as discord does not update its api

 This is not an exhaustive list.
 Install Activity Condenser to see all it can do!